Creating a great candidate experience is crucial if you want to hire the right people for your roles.

 Start with the questions that will give you insights into the skills that you have deemed essential for this role, then work towards the more desirable skills.
 That way you are moving from qualified candidates to the best candidates.

-Make sure they are well-designed questions that aim to get to the bottom of the experience.
+Make sure they’re well-designed questions that aim to get to the bottom of the experience.
 If in doubt always ask What, How, and Why.

 Tell me about a time when you closed a particularly tough client?
 What was tough about them?
 How did you turn the situation around?
 Why did you use this particular way/information/strategy vs another?

 Make sure that any assessment is fit for purpose and for the role you have.
-It needs to strive the balance between being challenging but also not too time intensive for the candidate to complete or for you to review.
+It needs to be challenging but also not too time-intensive for the candidate to complete or for you to review.

 Don’t forget the basics